dwyl/image-classifier/README.md

 We can avoid both of these downsides by moving this work to the client.
 We can leverage the
 [`Canvas API` ](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API)
-to decode and downsize this image in the client-side, reducing server workload.
+to decode and downsize this image on the client-side, reducing server workload.

 You can see an example implementation of this technique